Information about the Department of Finance social media policy.

 Social media accounts are not a point of contact for media enquiries, which should be directed to the press office in the first instance.
 We do, however, reserve the right to comment on inaccurate coverage or comment.

-Departmental and the Permanent Secretary social media accounts are not a point of contact for requesting meetings or comment on any issue.
+Departmental social media accounts are not a point of contact for requesting meetings or comment on any issue.
 The usual way of contacting The Department of Finance for official correspondence can be found on the contacts page on this website.

 We reserve the right to modify or change these conditions at any time.